sybrew/the-seo-framework/readme.txt

 		* TODO Fix reset settings notification.
 		* TODO When TSFEM asks for activation, other notifications invoked by REQUEST (like reset settings) aren't supressed anymore.
 			* Maybe, we should make this more secure, i.e. through the new update cache option??
+		* TODO The 404 title now works on non-Genesis themes.
+			* TODO confirm why and if Genesis is the only one succeeding.

 * **For translators:**
 	* **Added:**